 You’ve probably seen the salt stains on your clothes and tasted the salt in your sweat running down your face.

-You’re essentially replacing the salt lost through your sweat during your run by drinking electrolyte drinks.
+By drinking electrolyte drinks, you’re essentially replacing the salt lost through your sweat during your run.

 After a long run, you will have depleted the majority of your energy stores.